kmb232/kmb232.github.io/pelican/content/add.md

 Traditional to-do lists aren't very helpful when you really have only one item on the list - find a job.
 It's helpful to instead think in terms of blocks of time.
 Say, "I'll look for jobs for 45 minutes, and then I want to spend another 45 minutes on that Coursera class."
 That way you stay productive without being obsessed with any specific tasks.

+**16. Sign up for email alerts about job postings**

+Browsing job sites can be a waste of time, especially if your ability to focus is at a premium.
+Sign up for email alerts about job postings from career sites.
+You get a concise list that you can go through in a few minutes rather than spending hours searching.

 Above all else, remember to be kind to yourself.
-It's hard at the best of times, and it doesn't help when you feel like you're fighting yourself as well as the rest of the world.
+It's hard at the best of times, and it doesn't help when you feel like you're fighting against yourself as well as the rest of the world.
 Don't be too hard on yourself if you spend a whole day on Twitter occasionally or you forget to do laundry on a regular basis.
 Make time for the things you enjoy, keep yourself healthy, and most importantly keep going.